ppbrown/vlm-utils/README.md

 Currently, it has only ONE script: cog_vlm.py
 Note that you must have **at least** 12 GB vram to use

+## Purpose

+This can be used for multiple related purposes:

+* Autogenerating .txt descriptions for images
+* Detecting if there is an artists signature or watermark in an image
+* Determining if an image has nsfw content

+  See the script comments for alternative prompts that may help

 ## Install

     python -m venv venv